Abdur Rouf Chowdhury

-Abdur Rauf Chowdhury was a Bangladesh Nationalist Party politician who was a member of parliament for Kushtia-2.
+Abdur Rauf Chowdhury (died on 24 July 2014) was a Bangladesh Nationalist Party politician who was a Jatiya Sangsad member representing the Kushtia-2 constituency.

 Career

 Chowdhury was a veteran of Bangladesh Liberation War.

 Chowdhury was elected to parliament from Kushtia-2 as a Bangladesh Awami League candidate in 1973.
 He was elected in 1991 as a Bangladesh Nationalist Party candidate from Kushtia-3.

 Chowdhury refused to participate in the February 1996 election due to no party other than the Bangladesh Nationalist Party contesting the election.
 The nomination went to Shahidul Islam.

 Chowdhury died on 24 July 2014 in Dhaka.

+Personal life

-His son, barrister Raghib Rauf Chowdhury, is the office secretary of the Lawyers unit of Bangladesh Nationalist Party.
+Chowdhury's son, barrister Raghib Rauf Chowdhury, is the office secretary of the lawyers unit of Bangladesh Nationalist Party.